airspeed-velocity/asv/docs/source/using.rst

 argument, we can specify a range of commits that should be benchmarked.
-The value of this argument is passed directly to ``git log`` to get the set of commits, so it actually has a very powerful syntax defined on the `gitrevisions mangpage
+The value of this argument is passed directly to ``git log`` to get the set of commits, so it actually has a very powerful syntax defined in the `gitrevisions manpage
 <https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html>`__.

 .. note::